sashinpivotal/pcf-dev-students-notes/README.md

 ### Solution to the lab

--   (To be added)
+1. Deploy the rate limiting route service app

+    ```
+    cf push
+    ```

 ## Docker: Pusing a Docker App

+### Supplemental topics

+-   PKS

 ### Error in the lab document

 -   You want to run the `engineerbetter/worker-image` docker app with `--health-check-type process`.
-    Otherwise, you will experience
+    Otherwise, you will experience the following after a while.
+    In this lab, this will not change the outcome of your lab, however.

     ```
     ...